Brandon Mroz: Early career

 In the 2004–05 season, Mroz remained on the novice level.
 At his regional championships, he placed second in the short program and in the free skate to win the silver medal overall.
 This medal qualified him for the Midwestern Sectional Championships where he placed 8th in the short program and 5th in the free skate to place 6th overall.
 Due to this placement, he did not qualify for the 2005 U.S. Championships.

 In 2005, Mroz moved to Colorado Springs, Colorado, where he joined Tom Zakrajsek.
 In the 2005–06 season, he remained on the novice level for a third and final season.
-He had moved to Colorado Springs, Colorado for his training, and represented the Broadmoor Skating Club there.
-A switch of club meant a change of region.
 Competing at the Southwestern Regional Championship, Mroz won the short program and the free skate to win the gold medal overall.
 This win qualified him for the 2006 Midwestern Sectionals where Mroz competed for the first time under the ISU Judging System.
-He won the short program and placed second in the free skate to win the gold medal overall, ahead of Eliot Halverson.
+He won the short program and placed second in the free skate to win the gold medal overall.
 This win qualified him, again, for the 2006 U.S. Championships.

 At the 2006 U.S. Championships, Mroz won the short program by a point margin of 1.48.
-He placed third in the free skate, 5.25 points behind the leader in that segment.
-Mroz won the silver medal overall, placing 2.26 points behind champion Eliot Halverson and 2.94 points ahead of bronze medalist Curran Oi.
-In his free skate, Mroz landed all the triples except for the Axel, including a triple lutz-triple toe combination.
+He placed third in the free skate, and won the silver medal overall.
+In his free skate, Mroz landed all the triples except for the Axel, including a triple Lutz-triple toe loop combination.